ulupo/giotto-ph/paper/paper.md

 seconds) to complete the PH computation.
 \label{fig:comparison_gph_rpp}](giotto-ph_rpp.svg){width=100%}

-## Higher homology dimensions

-Table ??? compares *Ripser v1.2* and *giotto-ph* when increasing the homology dimension parameter.
-We included the measurements using EC to show the potential benefits.
-It is important to note that timings reported using EC do not include EC processing time.
-The first dimension reported in Table ??? is the one in the setup of
-\autoref{tbl:datasets}.

-`sphere3` and `random16` are the only datasets where the Maximal Index (**MI**) (i.e. the maximum number of retrievable entries) is not attained. `sphere3` is a highly regular dataset and computing higher homology dimensions will not yield interesting results. `random16` produces no barcodes at dimension
-$20$.
-We arbitrarily decided to stop at dimension $10$ and report the data.

-\autoref{tbl:datasets} shows that, in general, pre-processing with EC leads to a reduction in later run-times.
-The only exception is the `sphere3` dataset, where EC is slightly detrimental.
-The reason for this is implementational in nature as we now explain.
-The EC step takes as input the dataset's distance matrix in dense format, and outputs a sparse matrix.
-In the case of `sphere3`, EC removes very few edges, producing a highly filled sparse matrix.
-Dense representations have better cache behaviour than sparse ones, and thus can lead to faster computations than highly filled sparse ones.
-We are working on a heuristic to automatically select the best data format.

 # Acknowledgements

 We thank Anibal Medina-Mardones and Kathryn Hess Bellwald for numerous fruitful